Jackthebighead/neural-question-generation-based-on-reading-comprehension/README.md

 ### Future Work

-- Ideas: Involving both automatic metrics and human judgements in the design of loss function.
+- Involving both automatic metrics and human judgements in the design of loss function.